SitePen/ditto/README.md

 Options
 ------------
-Ditto includes several options to refine what modules it returns during analyzation.
+Ditto includes several options to refine what modules it returns during analysis.
 As mentioned, Ditto optionally supports listing all dojo.requires in addition to standard AMD modules.
 I wanted to make this really powerful for the Dojo community in particular; adding legacy support was a must.
 A user can also tell Ditto to only list custom modules, nothing from the Dojo, Dijit, or Dojox packages, even if explicitly required.
 Finally, a user can skip particular folders altogether.
 This is very useful when a library is included in your project.
 Again, think Dojo.
 If I had `dojo/`, `dojox/`, and `dijit/` locally in my project, I'd get tons of modules I don't care about in my dependency list.

 Running locally